2KAbhishek/gitrim/README.md

 Run `gitrim` and you'll be asked to enter full path of the repo.
 After this you are presented a menu from where you can select the various commands to execute.

-Please consider hitting the ⭐ star button if this repo was useful to you, any contributions and suggestions are welcome.

 ### More Info